stencho/ShareHole/README.md

 ### Configuration and usage
 Use the -c command line argument to set the current config directory.

+ShareHole uses a "passdir", a directory which goes at the start of the URL, to let the server know you're cool.
+The default is "loot", so you would access a share called "share" though "example.com:8080/loot/share/".

+There are also several "command dirs", which go after the passdir:
+- /thumbnail/ will produce a thumbnail
+- /to_jpg/ will convert an image to JPG, with compression settings defined in the server config's \[conversion\] section
+- /to_png/ will convert an image to lossless PNG

+"/loot/to_png/share/image.jpg" would return PNG data, for example.

+This means that the server is able to render RAWs and Adobe files for you.

 'server' config file
 ```ini
 # General server options